Lee 'Scratch' Perry: Reggae and dub pioneer dies at 85 | DW | 30.08.2021

 News of Perry's death on August 29 at the age of 85 in Jamaica signaled the end of a music epoch following the passing of reggae legend Bunny Wailer in March.
 But the outpouring of tributes indicate that the mad genius' star will continue to shine brightly.

-"Few people were as weird or cast as long a shadow as Lee Perry," tweeted rock legend Steve Albini of band Dinosaur Jr. "His records were shocking and became talismans for anybody who ever tried to manifest the sound in their head."
+"Few people were as weird or cast as long a shadow as Lee Perry," tweeted rock producer Steve Albini, who worked with bands like the Pixies and Nirvana.
+"His records were shocking and became talismans for anybody who ever tried to manifest the sound in their head."

 There he produced near 30 songs until interpersonal conflicts saw him move to various studios and finally establish his own label in 1968, Upsetter Records — a play on his own nickname, Upsetter, which stuck after his hit song "I Am the Upsetter," released in '67.